-Whether or not 4GB graphics card is enough for gaming or not depends upon what make and model it is.
-4GB VRAM is found on newer as well as on more than half a decade old graphics cards.
+Whether or not a 4GB graphics card is enough for gaming depends on its make and model.
+4GB VRAM is found on newer and more than half-a-decade-old graphics cards.

-As such, the performance scores of the latest generation of 4GB graphics cards cannot be compared with that of the older generation 4GB graphics cards.
+As such, the performance scores of the latest generation of 4GB graphics cards cannot be compared with that of the older generation 4GB.

-However, as far as 4GB RAM graphics cards go, generally 4GB graphics card are well respected by gamers.
-They are sufficient for meeting the higher than minimum requirements of the latest AAA titles.
+However, as far as 4GB RAM graphics cards go, generally, 4GB graphics cards are well respected by gamers.
+They are sufficient for meeting the higher-than-minimum requirements of the latest AAA titles.

-In other words, a good 4GB graphics card can give you a decent medium to high quality graphics settings on full HD resolution while maintaining a decent 30-60 FPS.
+In other words, a 4GB graphics card can give you decent medium to high-quality graphics settings on full HD resolution while maintaining a respectable 30-60 FPS.

-In the following text, I will try to answer the question “is 4GB graphics card enough for gaming?” in detail.
-But first let us talk about all the newer as well as widely popular 4GB graphics cards out there.
+In the following text, I will try to answer the question, “is a 4GB graphics card enough for gaming?” in detail.
+But first, let us talk about all the newer and widely popular 4GB graphics cards out there.

 List of Graphics Cards That Feature 4GB VRAM

-The following table shows the list of all the newer and popular 4GB dedicated graphics card.
-One thing to note here is that 4GB VRAM is found on GPUs even half a decade old.
+The following table lists all the newer and popular 4GB dedicated graphics cards.
+One thing to note is that even half a decade old, 4GB VRAM is found on GPUs.

-There are many other factors such as CUDA cores, Stream processors, core clock speed, RAM clock speed etc. that affect the overall performance of a graphics card.
+Many other factors, such as CUDA cores, Stream processors, body clock speed, RAM clock speed, etc., affect the overall performance of a graphics card.

 In other words, VRAM is NOT the only measure of a graphics card’s performance.
 It is just ONE of many specs that contribute to the overall performance of a GPU.